thunderrabbit/barefoot_rob/content/quests/slow-down/0105-inspired-start.md

 Do whatever you want.
 Nothing matters.
+No one cares.

 Do whatever you want.
 It makes all the difference in the world.